mihailgaberov/auto-complete-component/ questions.md

 And this will work in a loop.

 6. Give 3 examples of the HOC pattern.

    HOC is a design pattern that allows us to reuse component logic by wrapping it in another component.
 It is a way to add new behavior to an existing component without modifying its code.
 Examples of HOC could be: useAuthorization, useLoading, useLogging - all of these add functionality to the existing component by wrapping it and 'attaching' the new behavior to it.

-   For example we can use HOC to create a protected route that only authorized users can access we could do something like this:
+   For example we can use HOC to create a protected route that only authorized users can access.
+We could do something like this:

    ```javascript
    const withAuthorization = (WrappedComponent) => {